sylviacho247/sylviacho247.github.io/_news/2026-08-21-phd-defense.md

 <p class="caption">A slide from my defense illustrating the theoretical grounding of my dissertation.</p>

-My committee consisted of Dr. Henny Yeung (senior supervisor), Dr. Sara Ng (supervisor), Dr. Molly Babel (examiner), Dr. Adele Quigley-McBride (examiner), and Dr. Heather Bliss (chair).
+I was fortunate to be guided by such a wonderful committee: Dr. Henny Yeung (senior supervisor), Dr. Sara Ng (supervisor), Dr. Molly Babel and Dr. Adele Quigley‑McBride (examiners), and Dr. Heather Bliss (chair).

 ![Group photo taken after the defense, with committee members in the room and two more joining on the screen behind](/images/defense-committee.jpg)

 <p class="caption">After the defense, with my committee: some in the room and some on the screen.</p>

-I feel so blessed to reach this milestone.
+Reaching this milestone feels like such a great blessing.
 I am deeply grateful to my committee, to the participants who gave their time and their voices to this work, and to everyone who supported me along the way.